 After about half an hour you reach the 4 way signposted intersection at Junction Knob.
 Turn left here to the Maitai via Sunrise Ridge.
 If you've had enough go straight ahead and you will pop out on the Dun Mountain Track at Junction Saddle.
 Third House and back along the Dun track.

 A freak storm in 2008 wreaked havoc on Sunrise Ridge

-For the next 1 - 2 hours there is a smorgasbord of roots, rocky outcrops, the odd log pile and always more roots.
+About 1km along Sunrise Ridge Whaimana track drops off to the left.
+For the 2 kms there is a smorgasbord of roots, rocky outcrops, the odd log pile and always more roots.
 But most of them are rideable.
 Eventually you emerge from the bush in a gorsey clearing (spot height 629m) on to a 4WD track.
 From here you can keep left and ride down the 629 track (grade 5) or follow the main set of wheel tracks down to a major forest road which takes you down to the South Branch of the Maitai.
 Keep to the true left and follow the benched track to link up with the track along the pipeline to Smiths Ford.
 From here cruise the road back to a latte in Nelson.

 Alternatively throw a right part way along Sunrise Ridge and head down Peaking Ridge.
 This is the most popular route off Sunrise Ridge.
 There is a very steep rooty section at the top of Peaking Ridge that many riders may choose to walk.
 Twenty minutes of technical descent takes you down on to the 4wd track leading out from the Dun Mountain Track.
 Turn left and follow the road.
 Don't cross the river, go straight ahead on to the pipeline track that takes you all the way to Smiths Ford and the Maitai Road.